jackjona/trending-movies-newsletter/README.md

 A serverless Hono app that displays the current trending movies and can send them to your email.

+Note: The deployed send route is not accessible without passing the API key as a query parameter.

 ## Built Using

 - [Hono](https://github.com/honojs/hon) - Web framework used